from £88 / night help

 Boat trips include a sea trip from Portree to see the varied sea and bird life including the sea eagles, glass-bottomed boat trips and a ferry trip to the Outer Isles of Lewis, Harris and Uist.
 No visit to the Isle of Skye is complete without a trip on the Bella Jane from Elgol to Scotland's most isolated Loch Coruisk.

-The island boasts some wonderful restaurants, the world famous ‘Three Chimneys’ has held 3 red rosettes for 9 years and The Kinloch Lodge Hotel has been awarded Skye's first Michelin star.
+The island boasts some wonderful restaurants, the world famous 'Three Chimneys' has held 3 red rosettes for 9 years and has recently been awarded its first Michelin star.
+The Kinloch Lodge Hotel has been awarded Skye's first Michelin star.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Nearest travel links||Nearest airport: Inverness, Nearest railway: Kyle of Lochalsh|